 The Graphics View Framework is for managing and interacting with a large number of custom-made 2D graphical items, and a view widget for visualizing the items, with support for zooming and rotation.

 The Qt Widgets module is available under commercial licenses from The Qt Company.
-In addition, it is available under free software licenses.
-Since Qt 5.4, these free software licenses are GNU Lesser General Public License, version 3, or the GNU General Public License, version 2.
+In addition, it is available under free software licenses: The GNU Lesser General Public License, version 3, or the GNU General Public License, version 2.
 See Qt Licensing for further details.

 - Widgets Tutorial